abrookins/WrapToColumn/README.md

 This means that the text will look right to you if your tab width is 4, but not to your co-maintainer whose tab width is 8.
 This seems to be the best trade-off.

-## Menu item

-A menu item should exist for the plugin in the Edit drop-down menu: Edit -> Wrap to Column

 ## A note about monospaced versus variable width fonts